microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/accessreviewreviewerscope.md

 Namespace: microsoft.graph

-The accessReviewReviewerScope defines who will review appConsentRequests and userConsentRequests.
+The accessReviewReviewerScope defines who is specified in the [adminConsentRequestPolicy](../resources/adminconsentrequestpolicy.md) to review [appConsentRequests](../resources/appconsentrequest.md) and [userConsentRequests](../resources/appconsentrequest.md).
 This is expressed as an OData query, which allows reviewers to be specified both as a static list of users (i.e., specific users, group owners, group members) or dynamically (i.e., the case where every user is reviewed by their manager).

 ## Properties
 |Property|Type|Description|